abcancode/chidozie/CHIDERA.md

 Description: Altschool semester projects on Web development.

 ### 2. ClicKart
-Description:Building a scalable e-commerce rendering.
+Description: Building a scalable e-commerce rendering.
 - Provisioning and deploy using AWS EC2.
 - Storage using AWS S3 bucket.